sebastiendonadio/devopsmlops/chapters/06-chapter4.md

 1. ML Experiments - post design of the pipeline, run the pipeline for different experiments with different data versions and algorithms.

-1. Hyperparameter Tuning - part of the ML experiments include trying different hyperparameters.
+1. Hyperparameter Tuning - part of the ML experiments include trying different hyperparameters for best model performance.

-1. Track Experiments, XAI and Testing - track the outcome of each experiment, compare them side-by-side, run explainability and test the models.
+1. Track Experiments, Explainable AI (XAI) and Testing - track the outcome of each experiment, compare them side-by-side, run explainability and test the models.

 1. Model Card - once the models to be deployed to production are ready, document them using model card.